raganwald-deprecated/homoiconic/2008-10-31/songs_of_the_cardinal.markdown

 Songs of the Cardinal
 ---

-In [Combinatory Logic](http://en.wikipedia.org/wiki/Combinatory_logic), the cardinal is one of the most basic _permuting_ combinators, it alters the normal order of evaluation.
+In [Combinatory Logic](http://en.wikipedia.org/wiki/Combinatory_logic), the cardinal is one of the most basic _permuting_ combinators, it reverses and parenthesizes the normal order of evaluation.

 > As explained in [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown), the practice of nicknaming combinators after birds was established in Raymond Smullyan's amazing book [To Mock a Mockingbird](http://www.amazon.com/gp/product/0192801422?ie=UTF8&tag=raganwald001-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=0192801422).
 In this book, Smullyan explains combinatory logic and derives a number of important results by presenting the various combinators as songbirds in a forest.
 Since the publication of the book more than twenty years ago, the names he gave the birds have become standard nicknames for the various combinators.